OtherRealms/Shot-Manager-Guide/index.rst

 B-Renderon!
 Integration
 =======================
-Launch B-Renderon with shots loaded as seperate blend files.
+Launch B-Renderon with shots loaded as separate blend files.
 Requires B-renderon v2.2 or above.
 The executable path for B-renderon must first be entered in Blender Preferences -> add-ons -> Shot Manager settings
-**Force Cycles Device** to ensure the correct CPU/GPU configuration is applied to renders, assuming the submission maching is or is identical to the render machine.
+**Force Cycles Device** to ensure the correct CPU/GPU configuration is applied to renders, assuming the submission machine is or is identical to the render machine.

 Compositor Nodes